MarkKajcsos/simple-product-api/README.md

 - replicaset (to be able to use session and transactions for more secure operations)
 - create user with password (envoveld configuration file and env variable modifications)
+- TODO - move schamas and models to model folder
+- TODO - move service interface into onther file

 ### Logging